nodegoat/documentation/domain/README.md

 The Public Interfaces module is available for multi-user nodegoat Domains.

-## Design
+## Model

-### Design
+### Model

-In Design you create, configure and reconfigure your custom Data Design.
-See the Data Design section for more information on how to work with Types, Classifications, and Reversed Classifications.
+In Model you create, configure and reconfigure your custom Data Model.
+See the Data Model section for more information on how to work with Types, Classifications, and Reversed Classifications.

 ### Import